Nowshera District: Provincial and National Assembly seats

+Provincial Assembly

 The district has 5 Provincial Seats in The Khyber-Pakhtunkhwa Assembly.

-Provincial Assembly
+National Assembly

 The district has 2 National Assembly Seats in The National Assembly of Pakistan.

 Since 2002: NA-5 (Nowshera-I)

 Since 2002: NA-6 (Nowshera-II)

 The District is currently represented by Pakistan Tehreek-e-Insaaf who won all 7 Seats in the recent elections.

 Geography

 The following are the rivers which flow through the Nowshera District.